 Let’s stop talking and get straight to all the ingredients you’ll need to make this great keto cornbread recipe.

-- Almond Flour – This is a fantastic way to substitute wheat flour in low carb baking.
-It’s super low carb and gives a fantastic texture.
-You don’t necessarily have to use extra fine almond flour in this recipe.
-Almond meal it’s excellent if that’s all you have.
-Alternatively, you can use coconut flour instead.
-Read below exactly how to substitute one for another.
+• Almond Flour – This is an excellent way to replace wheat flour in low-carb baking.
+It’s very low in carbs and imparts a fantastic texture.
+You don’t necessarily need to use extra-fine almond flour for this recipe; the almond meal is also excellent if that’s all you have.
+Alternatively, coconut flour can be used instead.
+See below for detailed instructions on how to substitute one for the other.

-- Erythritol – This is the sweetener I use most in baking.
-You can use a Monk Fruit blend or Xylitol (be careful it’s toxic to dogs).
-Another option will be to completely leave out the sweetener if you are looking for a savory keto cornbread.
+• Erythritol – This sweetener is my go-to choice for baking.
+You can opt for a Monk Fruit blend or Xylitol (but be cautious, as it’s toxic to dogs).
+Another option is to omit the sweetener entirely if you’re aiming for a savory keto cornbread.

-- Eggs – It’s important to use room temperature eggs because cold eggs will make the butter solidify, and the cornbread batters with too thick.
-From my experience, using room temp eggs in low carb baked goodies drastically reduce the eggy taste.
+• Eggs – It’s important to use room temperature eggs because cold eggs will make the butter solidify, and the cornbread batters with too thick.
+From my experience, using room-temperature eggs in low-carb baked goodies drastically reduces the eggy taste.

-- Unsalted butter – Melt the butter before incorporating with the other ingredients because it’s easier that way.
-If you can, use grass-fed butter.
-It makes a huge difference in taste.
+• Unsalted butter – Melt the butter before mixing it with the other ingredients, as it’s easier to incorporate this way.
+If possible, use grass-fed butter for a noticeable improvement in taste.

 Optional Add-Ins